-Currently we have polo tops, jumpers with hoods, jackets (limited sizes), dresses, shorts, track pants.
+Currently we have polo tops, jumpers, jackets (limited sizes), dresses, shorts and track pants.
 A limited number of second hand uniforms are also available for purchase.
 There are loan uniforms available for students who do not come to school in correct uniform.
 Students needing a loan uniform will be sent to see staff in Student Services.
 Loan uniforms need to be returned as soon as possible, preferably at the end of the day.
 Accounts will be sent home for any loan uniforms not returned at the end of each term.
 Families who are in financial need may apply for assistance via a Social Inclusion form which is available from Student Services or the Front Office.

 The School Locker